bjornhellander/CodeAnalysis.Lightup/doc/RoslynLightup001.md

 ## How to fix violations

-To fix a violation of this rule, add at least one file with name matching 'CodeAnalysis.Lightup*.xml', with build action 'C# analyzer additional file'.
+To fix a violation of this rule, add at least one file with name matching 'CodeAnalysis.Lightup*.json', with build action 'C# analyzer additional file'.